thought-machine/spot-interruption-exporter/README.md

 # spot-interruption-exporter
-Publishes a prometheus metric `interruption_events_total` that increments by 1 whenever a spot instance has been interrupted.
+Publishes a prometheus metric `interruption_events_total` that increments by 1 whenever a spot instance has been preempted.

 This is a very helpful metric, as it